Everyone dreams of the day they can stop working for good. But worries about finances can cloud the sunniest visions of retirement.

 Chances are good that your household will be smaller in retirement than it was when you were younger, with children likely having grown up and moved out.
 That means fewer mouths to feed, which means lower food costs.

-Older households spend an average of $6,599 per year on food, including both the cost of food eaten at home and eating out.
-That’s compared with an average of $8,169 spent across all U.S. households.
+Households headed by those 65 and older spend an average of $6,490 per year on food, including both the cost of food eaten at home and eating out.
+That’s compared with an average of $8,289 spent across all U.S. households.

 Chances are good that in many homes, a large percentage of the clothing budget goes toward work-related attire.